 Your people can’t contribute fully or bring energy to your company if they’re not full as people, first.
 Everyone’s needs are different, but doubling down on mental health support opens the door for healthier, more capable employees.

 Mental Health Awareness Month does create a great springboard for many of these conversations and renewed energy to promote change.
-But now more than ever, real action and investment is the only way to prioritize employee mental health and wellbeing.
+But now more than ever, real action and investment in wellbeing so that it’s a cornerstone of your company culture.